firefox-devtools/profiler/docs-developer/gecko-profile-format.md

                    // JS: "Startup::XRE_Main"
                    // C++: "0x7fff7d962da1"
-            false, // for label frames, whether this label should be shown in "JS only" stacks 40,    // for JS frames, an index into the string table, usually "Baseline" or "Ion" null,  // JSON info about JIT optimizations.
+            false, // for label frames, whether this label should be shown in "JS only" stacks 2      // for JS frames, an innerWindowID that corresponds to a page object in the profile.pages array.
+            40,    // for JS frames, an index into the string table, usually "Baseline" or "Ion" null,  // JSON info about JIT optimizations.
             1536,  // The line of code